-Massachusetts Homeschool Laws
+Massachusetts Homeschooling Laws

 Although we try to keep our links up to date, state laws change regularly.
-The information at the links provided below may or may not be current.
+The information at the links provided above may or may not be current.
 Be sure to verify information with your state homeschool organization(s).

 Guild Hall Learning Makerspace is a collaborative hands-on work space for making, learning, exploring and sharing that uses high tech to no tech tools.
 Guild Hall has a variety of maker equipment ...